sysid/rplc/README.md

 ### Configuration Format

-Configuration files use Markdown format with a specific structure:
+Configuration files use Markdown format with a specific structure.
+Only content under the `# Development` → `## rplc-config` section is processed:

 ```markdown
 # Development